 A beloved drink in Japan that dates back well past the Middle Ages is sake.
 Of late, sake has surged in popularity around the world as a refreshing libation.
 It shares some of the characteristics of wine and beer, but undoubtedly, sake is its own unique beverage.

 While sake is often referred to as rice wine, that term can be misleading.
 Newcomers to sake can benefit from learning how it compares and contrasts with other alcoholic beverages.
 Sake doesn’t undergo the same fermentation process as wine.
 Rather, it follows a process similar to that of beer in which starch is turned into alcohol.
-Still, sake may be aromatic, flavorful, nutty, dry, or sweet like wine.
+Still, sake may be aromatic, flavourful, nutty, dry, or sweet like wine.

 Sake comes in many different varieties, and for those who have yet to properly engage with sake, the options can seem overwhelming.
 This guide details the basics of sake: what it is, how it’s made, and how its taste may be tweaked through different processes.
 We wish you an exciting journey as you explore the exciting world of sake and all it has to offer.

-From bottle to bottle, sake boasts a wide range of flavors, aromas, and textures.
-You may find fruity notes like strawberry, apple, banana, and melon, herbal flavors like grass, or even a creaminess or nuttiness to the drink.
+From bottle to bottle, sake boasts a wide range of flavours, aromas, and textures.
+You may find fruity notes like strawberry, apple, banana, and melon, herbal flavours like grass, or even a creaminess or nuttiness to the drink.
 Sake may be sweet and sour or dry.
 It may have a short or long finish.
 Indeed, sake is quite diverse, so while finding the right bottle may take time, there is surely one to fit your taste.

 The alcohol by volume (ABV) content of sake is generally 14% to 16%.
 By comparison, most wines have an ABV of 11.5% to 13.5%.
 Sake is far less acidic than wine, so many types lack the crisp bite that is familiar to wine drinkers.
 Sake also has some regional differences, but they’re not as distinct as those of wine.
 Still, like wine, you can find options that are dry and bitter (similar to some red wines) or sweet and floral (like some white wines).